ccz181078/busycoq/README.md

 First, there are some proven correct [deciders](https://wiki.bbchallenge.org/wiki/Decider), that can decide whether a TM halts (or fail to decide).
 We run deciders to solve most of the TMs.

 Then, for the rest of the TMs, we can write individual proof for them.
-If a TM (up to equivalence) haven't been proven, it become a holdout.
+If a TM (up to equivalence) haven't been proven, it becomes a holdout.

-For BB(6), there're about 3300 holdouts, while about 200 individual proofs haven't been translated to Rocq.
+For BB(6), there're about 1800 holdouts, while about 250 individual proofs haven't been translated to Rocq.

 For BB(2,5), there're about 70 holdouts, while about 10 individual proofs haven't been translated to Rocq.

 For BB(3,3), see [BB(3,3) - BusyBeaverWiki](https://wiki.bbchallenge.org/wiki/BB(3,3)).

-The correctness of equivalence and [TNF enumeration](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form) haven't been proven in Rocq.
+The correctness of [TNF enumeration](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form) haven't been proven in Rocq.

 This project is based on [meithecatte/busycoq: Busy Beaver deciders backed by Coq proof](https://github.com/meithecatte/busycoq), a framework of TM definition, simulation and deciders.